Special offers and news

 Timing varies.
 Good communication with your driver is very important.
-On weekdays or non-peak weekends we would prefer to set up a specific pickup time with you based on your desires while on the river.
 Please bring a waterproof watch along.
 On weekends, we have buses that drivers loop between the shop and the put-in's and take-outs.
 We strive to be at the pickup points between every 1/2-hour to an hour.
 Be aware that especially on Saturdays and sometimes Sundays from mid-June through mid September there may be a wait.
 Please be patient.

 Good times to be at the end point for whitewater tubing on weekends are 1 pm, and 3:30 pm to 5 pm.
 The most common wait time for whitewater tubing is between 1:30 and 3 pm because of shuttle timing.